The Simons Collaboration on Ultra-Quantum Matter anticipates appointing multiple Postdoctoral Fellows across the following locations:

 Fellows will benefit from the strong activities in a range of fields found at collaborating institutions, and the regular schedule of collaboration meetings.
 They will also have the opportunity to pursue their own research programs in related areas.
 More information about the Collaboration and its research goals can be found on the Collaboration’s website.

 Applications, to be made through Academic Jobs Online, should consist of a cover letter, a CV, list of publications, summary of research interests, and three letters of recommendation.
 Applicants must have received the Ph.D. degree prior to beginning the appointment.
 The cover letter should explain how the Fellow will contribute to the goals of the Collaboration as stated above.
 Fellows will typically be based at a single principal institution, but extended visits to other UQM sites will be encouraged and supported.
-Applicants are encouraged to indicate their preferred UQM institutions in the cover letter.
-For full consideration, applications should be received by November 15, 2019 however applications will be accepted after that date.
+For full consideration, applications should be received by November 15, 2020; however, applications will be accepted after that date.

 The Simons Collaboration on Ultra-Quantum Matter is committed to diversity, and encourages applications from members of groups underrepresented within the physics community.
 The collaborating institutions are equal opportunity employers, and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.